- published: 18 Jul 2015

 Katerina helps us to learn the most important phrases in Belarusian :D This video has been produced in the framework of the Digital Participation Camp, an international meet up of digital entrepreneurs from around the globe.
 Check out http://www.dpsummit.org for more information!
 Easy Languages is an international project aiming at supporting people worldwide to learn languages through authentic street interviews.
 We also use this format to expose our street culture abroad and create a more diverse image of our countries.
 Episodes are produced in local languages and contain subtitles in both the original language as well as in English.
 More information at http://www.easy-languages.org/ http://www.facebook.com/easylanguagestreetinterviews Host of this episode: Katerina Fedyuk

-The arts are very important to the people in Belarus.
-This shows just a few of them.
+The arts are very important in Belarus.

 Over 12 years we collected hundreds of photographs of the awesome art, music, dance, sculpture and general culture of Belarus.
 The students are ambitious to achieve success - whilst their teachers are enthusiastic, talented and dedicated.95% of these photographs were taken within 60 miles/100 kilometres of Chernobyl in the city of Mozyr.
 Most examples are the works of young students although also included are exhibits from a few of their teachers.Let us show that the culture of Belarus is indeed a jewel in world culture - no longer to be kept a secret.
 I will always look on the inhabitants of Belarus as the nation with sparkling eyes.
 The music is provided by the teachers and students of Art and Music School No2.
 Others may promote a different story but this is mine.
 Enjoy.
 Don